vsuorant/sshpyk/README.rst

   ssh_host06_host06homehost06condaenvspy310 /Users/drs/Library/Jupyter/kernels/ssh_host06_host06homehost06condaenvspy310
   bash$

-The :code:`--no-check` (or alternatively :code:`-nc`) flag indicates that the validity of the kernel spec files should **not** be checked.
+The :code:`--no-check` flag indicates that the validity of the kernel spec files should **not** be checked.
 The :code:`-a` (or :code:`--all`) flag indicates that it should show **all** kernel specifications rather than just the ones for `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_ or :code:`sshpyk` kernel specification files.